mariaberardi/Python-for-Data-Science-class/README.md

 # Python-for-Data-Science-class

-These are my notebooks for the final submission of the IBM Python for Data Science Class.
+This is my work for the capstone project I completed as part of the IBM Python for Data Science Class.